Mr-Robot-83/odin-form/README.md

 # odin-form
-Form practice for The Odin Project
+##Form practice for The Odin Project

+Responsive form with CSS validation and no media queries.

-I hated doing this more than poison
+I hated doing this more than poison.